ealiao/congressional-hashtags/README.md

 while similar hashtag usage is a meaningful predictor of similar congressional voting patterns for Democrats, this is not true for Republicans.

+Data mostly collected from Twitter & the Sunlight Foundation.
+Caucus information was hand coded from caucus websites and Pew Research.